rafieissam/odinbeats-api/README.md

 ```
 The API documentation provides detailed information about the available endpoints, request parameters, response formats, and authentication requirements.
 Below is a screenshot of the API documentation:
 ![API Documentation](screenshots/docs.png)

+## Used Technologies

+The OdinBeats API is built using the following technologies and frameworks:

+- [Nest.js](https://nestjs.com/): A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+- [Prisma](https://www.prisma.io/): A modern database toolkit for TypeScript and Node.js.
+- [PostgreSQL](https://www.postgresql.org/): An open-source relational database management system.
+- [Docker](https://www.docker.com/): A platform for building, shipping, and running applications in containers.
+- [JWT (JSON Web Tokens)](https://jwt.io/): A compact, URL-safe means of representing claims to be transferred between two parties.

+These technologies are utilized to ensure the efficiency, security, and scalability of the OdinBeats API.

 ## Future Work